OUR STORY IS PART OF FRENCH HISTORY

 By 1795, Nicolas Appert had done just that — inventing a method of sealing food in airtight glass jars.
 The technique was deemed so valuable it remained a state secret until 1809.

-By 1810, even the exiled Napoleon on Elba was dining on preserved fare, courtesy of the Royal Navy.
-And in 1848, the firm Rodel & Fils proudly supplied the presidential palace — serving none other than Louis-Napoléon Bonaparte, France’s first elected president and the emperor’s nephew.
+And in 1848, the firm Rodel & Fils Frères proudly supplied the presidential palace — serving none other than Louis-Napoléon Bonaparte, France’s first elected president and the emperor’s nephew.

 For his first preservation he used Glass jar